Skip to main content

 Flavoured butter is a quick-win to raise the umami stakes.
 Pack some sizzling hot, butter-brushed lobster fresh off the grill into a soft bun and you have a lobster roll.
 Alternatively, serve the chunky bits of charred lobster in sliders with lemon and dill aioli or stuff tacos with grilled lobster, chipotle mayo, homemade slaw, and red onion pickle.

-Sustainable MSC certified lobster are caught around the world, from Australia to Chile to France.
+Sustainable MSC certified lobster are caught worldwide, from Australia to Chile to France.
 Most recently the Saint Paul Rock Lobster Fishery in the Southern Indian Ocean, which processes its catch onboard and lands it on La Réunion island, was MSC certified in May 2020.
 Meanwhile, the world’s first MSC certified fishery was the Western Australia rock lobster fishery.
-Buying lobster from sustainable fisheries encourages more retailers to stock sustainably-sourced seafood and fisheries to improve and become certified.
+Buying lobster from sustainable fisheries encourages more retailers to stock sustainably sourced seafood and fisheries to improve and become certified.

 Lobster tails are excellent on the grill